 Shi Won’s Selfish Sentiments

-Though I was a huge fan of Shi Won’s personality, there was one thing about her character that ticked me off that I can go on about for days and probably submit a formal complaint in writing on if it were ever necessary.
+Though I was a huge fan of Shi Won’s personality, there was one thing about her character that ticked me off that I can go on about for days and submit a formal complaint in writing on if it were ever necessary.

 I don’t know about you guys, but I felt like she led Yoon Je on, only to ask if they could just “be friends” and go back to the way things were after everything?
-Anyone whose been through a shitty breakup or has dealt with rejection at any point in their life could relate to Yoon Je’s incredulous reaction as the at the time very selfish Shi Won completely glossed over his feelings, did nothing to tackle them, and instead bought him a one way ticket to Friendship Island that he never asked for.
+Anyone who’s been through a shitty breakup or has dealt with rejection at any point in their life could relate to Yoon Je’s incredulous reaction as the at the time very selfish Shi Won completely glossed over his feelings, did nothing to tackle them, and instead bought him a one way ticket to Friendship Island that he never asked for.